markziemann/dee2/README.md

 We welcome contributions to code development and in future compute time.

 ## Before starting check system requirements
 Minimum 8GB RAM available.
-Use the "free" command `free -h`
+Use the "free" command:

+`free -h`

 Minimum 32GB of data storage available for Docker.
 Use the "df" command to check the default Docker data location in /var.

 `df -h /var`